 For example, get into a paperless system if it's paper clutter.
 If it's from bringing in items, resist the urge to impulse buy and consider if something is necessary before bringing it into your home.

 Take your time

-Eliminating clutter is not a contest, and you should take your time to get organized and work on a system.
-If you decided to clear all the clutter without having a plan and just throw everything out, you will be back to having a clutter problem again.
+Eliminating clutter is not a contest; you should take time to get organized and work on a system.
+If you decide to clear all the clutter without a plan and throw everything out, you will be back to having a problem again.

 Your home clutter didn't happen overnight, and the process of decluttering your home shouldn't happen overnight.

 Create a daily or weekly schedule for yourself to help keep your clutter under control.
 Set aside 10-15 minutes daily to organize paper, books, toys, old clothes, and other items.

 Everything should have its place.

 Create a system in your home that makes sense.
 Everything should have its own place so you know where to put items after you use them.
 This will help you keep your home clutter-free.

 It's okay to hold on to things, but not everything.
 For example, if you last used something in the past year, it's time to let go.
 Instead, consider donating or selling items that you no longer need to someone.